wp-plugins/organize-media-library/readme.txt

 Tags: admin, attachment, attachments, audios, gallery, thumbnails, uploads, images, media, media library, videos Requires at least: 3.0.1
 Tested up to: 4.1.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Thumbnails rebuild and organize uploads into month- and year-based folders.
+URL in the content, replace with the new URL.

 == Description ==

 * This rebuild a thumbnail of the image file.
 * Organize uploads into month- and year-based folders.
 * This rebuild a metadata(Images, Videos, Audios).
+* URL in the content, replace with the new URL.

 Translators
 *   Japanese (ja) - [<a href="http://riverforest-wp.info/">Katsushi Kawamori</a>]